Stop Drag-and-Dropping. Start Describing.

 It’s Not a Black Box

-This is the part I want to be clear about: the AI Builder doesn’t replace the visual builder.
+The AI Builder doesn’t replace the visual builder.
 It populates it.

 The workflow it generates is fully visible.
 Every step, every configuration field, every connection — it’s all there in the same builder you’d use if you were building manually.
 You can inspect it, tweak it, add steps, remove steps, or completely rework it.
 The AI gives you a starting point that’s 80-90% of the way there.
 You handle the last mile.